ZeroDragon/SiteCraft/readme.md

 - pages: this is an optional node, if you add it, it will habilitate the shorthand pages to be used in the templates and display all pages described there.

 ## Create your site
-the only required md file is `homepage.md` which must be located inside `content`.
-This file will be translated as index.html inside `public` when built.
+The only required md file is `homepage.md` which must be located inside `/content`.
+This file will be translated as index.html inside `/public` when built.
 There you can use md or html to create your homepage.
-Remember that header and footer are defined in `template`.
+Remember that header, footer and general styles are defined in `/template`.

 ### Want more pages?
-Just create another `.md` file inside content, this file will be transposed to the root of your site using the file name as the url.
+Just create another `.md` file inside `/content`, this file will be transposed to the root of your site using the file name as the url.

 ### Want a blog?
-Just put inside `/posts` your entries as `.md` files.
+Just put inside `/content/posts` your entries as `.md` files.
 Just as with pages, the file name will be transposed as the slug for your post.
-- Currently all blog posts are being deployed to `yoursite/posts/your-blog-post`
+- Currently all blog posts are being deployed to `yoursite/posts/your-blog-post` For content-related-images (not images that are defined in the template, but actually images for your pages and blog) put them in `/content/images`, those will be transposed to `/content/images` on the root of your site.

 ### Blog metadata
 All entries (pages and blog posts) are expecting a meta definition at the very begining of the file just like this: